renci-unc/ugrid2shp/README.md

     - Install with `pip install https://pypi.python.org/packages/source/s/shelldoctest/shelldoctest-0.2.tar.gz#md5=94090432329f8db0fc5a3227bd2dfde9`

 ###Notes:
-On a mac using the homebrew package manager (http://brew.sh/), the homebrew/science tap (https://github.com/Homebrew/homebrew-science) can be used to simplify installation of the HDF5 and netCDF4 C libraries needed for building netcdf4-python, but be sure to confirm OPeNDAP compatibility if taking this approach. **[how does one confirm this?]**
+On a mac using the homebrew package manager (http://brew.sh/), the homebrew/science tap (https://github.com/Homebrew/homebrew-science) can be used to simplify installation of the HDF5 and netCDF4 C libraries needed for building netcdf4-python.
+After installing homebrew, add the homebrew-science tap, then install the HDF5 and netCDF4 C libraries from the homebrew-science tap

 ###Helpful hints:
 Run `$ python adcirc_netcdf_viz.py -h` for help